lorenzo-stoakes/review-scripts/README.md

 * `review-config` - Simple script to configure the kernel using the configuration hook.

+* `review-config-debug` Same as review-config, but sets additional debug options that might slow things down quite a bit.

 * `review-rebase [name] [new_base] <version>` - Rebase the review branch on to new_base, either at the specified version, or if not specified the latest.
 See `review-rebase-branch` for further details.